jacobgarner/top_250_movies/README.md

 ###################################################################################################################################################################################

 To add:
-- Small functionality change (Add your own movie and rate it)
 - Data storage and accessibility (Potentially using SQLite)
 - GUI update

+Added:
+- Small functionality change (Add your own movie and rate it)